Introducing Xamarin Studio

-This document provides an overview of Xamarin Studio, the Integrated Development Environment (IDE) used to create iOS and Android applications, presenting the functionality that makes it an excellent tool for creating native mobile applications on the Xamarin platform.
+This document provides an overview of Xamarin Studio, the Integrated Development Environment (IDE) used to create iOS, Mac and Android applications, presenting the functionality that makes it an excellent tool for creating native mobile and desktop applications on the Xamarin platform.

-Xamarin Studio is a modern, sophisticated IDE with many features for creating iOS and Android applications.
-It includes a rich editor, debugging, native platform integration with iOS and Android, and integrated source control to name just of few of its many features.
+Xamarin Studio is a modern, sophisticated IDE with many features for creating iOS, Mac and Android applications.
+It includes a rich editor, debugging, native platform integration with iOS, Mac and Android, and integrated source control to name just of few of its many features.